 A. Numbering the Administrative Record

-After the CRA has assembled all material in the administrative record in proper order, starting with the first page of the Exhibit List, he or she must number all pages in the upper right hand corner.
-The CRA must ensure that all numbers are dark and clear.
+After all material in the administrative record is assembled and in proper order, the court records assistant (CRA) must number all pages in the upper right hand corner starting with the first page of the exhibit list.
+The CRA must:

-There may be instances when the CRA must stamp the page number over printing or writing, but the CRA must avoid this whenever possible.
+Stamp the page number over printing or writing in rare instances, but the CRA must avoid this whenever possible;

-If the CRA discovers that, by oversight, a page has not been numbered, the unnumbered page can be identified as an “A,” “B,” etc. page.
-Show these pages on the index to the record and include them in the total page count for the record.
+Identify pages that are unnumbered, by oversight, as an “A,” “B,” etc. page (show these pages on the index to the record and include them in the total page count for the record);

-The CRA must number both sides of any document in the record which refers to the “reverse side.”
-This includes: Notice of Hearing, Notice of Representative Appointment, the initial determination letter, and form letters to vocational experts and/or medical experts.
+Number both sides of any document in the record that refers to the “reverse side.”
+This includes: notice of hearing, notice of representative appointment, the initial determination letter, and form letters to vocational experts or medical experts;

-If it is necessary to place a page number on a dark background, the CRA must first place white tape on the page and then place the numbers on the tape.
-For example, part of the Medical History and Disability Report (Form SSA-3368-BK) is shaded green.
-Because page numbers will not show up well if stamped directly onto this green area, the CRA must place the number on white tape.
+Place white tape on the page and then place the numbers on the tape, when it is necessary to place a page number on a dark background (for example, part of the Medical History and Disability Report (Form SSA-3368-BK) is shaded green.
+Because page numbers will not show up well if stamped directly onto this green area, the CRA must place the number on white tape); and

 B. Indexing the Administrative Record

-The “Transcript of Oral Hearing” (which appears out of date order).
+The transcript of the oral hearing (which appears out of date order); and

-Number the index page at the bottom with “(i)” or “(ii)” for the second page, and date in the lower left hand corner to correspond to the date of certification of the record.
-If an index has two pages, the CRA types the claimant's name and account number on the second page in the same fashion used on the first page of the index.
+Number the index page at the bottom with “(i)” or “(ii)” for the second page, and date in the lower left hand corner should correspond to the date of certification of the record.
+If an index has two pages, the CRA should type the claimant's name and account number on the second page in the same fashion used on the first page of the index.

-The index describes the contents of the record and enumerates the specific legal documents comprising the procedural portion of the record.
-Describe each document accurately, e.g., attorney's brief, request for reopening, request for extension of time to submit additional evidence, request for additional time to file civil action, deposition of Dr. _______, statement of claimant, request for postponement of hearing, etc. Letters transmitting specific documents are a part of the document they transmit and require no separate entry.
+Describe each document in the index accurately, e.g., attorney's brief, request for reopening, request for extension of time to submit additional evidence, request for additional time to file civil action, deposition of Dr. _______, statement of claimant, request for postponement of hearing, etc. Letters transmitting specific documents are a part of the document they transmit and require no separate entry.

-Use the word “correspondence” only to describe letters which are not specifically categorized as part of a legal document or are of little significance.
+Use the word “correspondence” only to describe letters not categorized specifically as part of a legal document or that are of little significance.

 Consider the acknowledgment date (when shown) on documents such as the request for hearing and the request for review, as the date of the request; otherwise, use the date the form was completed.

-Prepare only one copy of the index and check that no items are missing; that the claimant's name and account number, etc., and all dates are correct; and that the page numbers run consecutively.
+Prepare only one copy of the index and check that no items are missing; that the claimant's name and account number and all dates are correct; and that the page numbers run consecutively.

-Section I-4-1-93 illustrates the format for a typical certified administrative record index.
-The index heading must show the claimant, wage earner, account number(s), and the name of any party acting on behalf of a minor child claimant or deceased or incapable adult claimant (e.g., Mary Doe (Substitute Party) O/B/O John Doe (Deceased) or Mary Doe (Mother) O/B/O John Doe (A Minor Child).
+Show, on the index heading, the claimant, wage earner, account number(s), and the name of any party acting on behalf of a minor child claimant or deceased or incapable adult claimant (e.g., Mary Doe (Substitute Party) O/B/O John Doe (Deceased) or Mary Doe (Mother) O/B/O John Doe (A Minor Child).